skisacikoglu/Python_Programming_Projects/README.md

 # Python Programming Projects
- Projects that are based on Python programming
+ Data science projects that are based on Python programming